 Light: Full sun but tolerates partial shade.

-Soil: Average to poor, loose, evenly moist, well-drained soil.
+Soil: Average to lean, loose, medium moist, well-drained soil.

 Hardiness: Zones 5-10.